With primetime TV, Apple hopes to hook customers for new Watch

-LOS ANGELES/SAN FRANCISCO, April 9 (Reuters) - As Apple Inc debuts its smartwatch on Friday, the technology company focused efforts to drum up buzz on U.S. television, using expensive primetime spots to entice customers to the fledgling wearable technology market.
+LOS ANGELES/SAN FRANCISCO (Reuters) - As Apple Inc (AAPL.O) debuts its smartwatch on Friday, the technology company focused efforts to drum up buzz on U.S. television, using expensive primetime spots to entice customers to the fledgling wearable technology market.

 Since showing off the watch at a March 9 event, Apple has spent $38 million on its “Watch Reimagined” television campaign, according to figures from iSpot.tv, which tracks U.S. TV ads and digital responses in real time.